Anthlis/flask_blog/README.md

 ## Publishing ##

 This blog is not yet published on the web as an actual blog with my own content.
-I am using @florapdx excellent repository on GitHub as a basis having followed the tutorials below too.
+I am using @floraworley excellent repository on GitHub as a basis having followed the tutorials below too.
 Find @florapdx's repo on GitHub here: https://github.com/florapdx/My-Blog
-Thank you @florapdx
+Thank you @floraworley

 ## Using ##